elavul/Excel-Tableau----Thera-Bank-Personal-Loan-Acceptance-Dashboard-/README.md

 --------

 ###  Scorecard Model
+The most obvious next step is to target the customers with the highest scores for loan offers.
+These are customers who fit your criteria across all the key factors (income, education, spending, and age).

 Predictive Scorecard Approach:
 "Using the correlation analysis, we can build a simple scorecard by assigning weights to key factors: